 Mt.
 Flume via Osseo Trail

 From the Lincoln Woods Trail, you’ll hike about 1.4 miles until you meet the Osseo Trail junction on the left.
-From the junction, you’ll hike another 4.1 miles where you’ll take the short Franconia Ridge Trail to the summit of Mt.
-Flume where you’ll be rewarded with incredible views.
+From the junction, you’ll hike another 4.1 miles where you’ll take a short portion of the Franconia Ridge Trail to the summit of Mt.
+Flume, where you’ll be rewarded with incredible views.
 The Osseo Trail is relatively flat before it turns steep with multiple switchbacks and a few wooden staircases.
 Roundtrip, you’ll cover roughly 11 miles.
-Bring plenty of food and water for this challenging hike!
+Remember to bring plenty of food and water and the 10 essentials for this challenging hike!

 Beaver Brook Cascades on Beaver Brook Trail